You can export copies of some or all of your logs outside of Stackdriver Logging. You might want to export logs for the following reasons:

-To secure exported logs from unauthorized access, you must use the access control features of your destination.
+To secure exported logs from unauthorized access, you must use the access control features of your export destination.
 Sinks can export any log entries, including private Data Access audit logs.

-Errors from the destination: Check the specification of the destination in the sink.
-Use projects.sinks.get to find the writer identity for your sink, and be sure that identity is permitted to write to your destination.
+Errors from the destination: Check the specification of the export destination in the sink.
+Use projects.sinks.get to find the writer identity for your sink, and be sure that identity is permitted to write to your export destination.
 Your sink begins exporting logs when the errors are corrected.